Restless flycatcher: Taxonomy and systematics

 Also known colloquially as razor grinder, scissors grinder, dishlicker or dishwasher on account of its unusual call, the restless flycatcher was first described by ornithologist John Latham in 1801 under the binomial name Turdus inquietus.
 Its specific epithet is derived from the Latin inquietus 'restless'.
 Populations from northern Australia and New Guinea, formerly considered a distinctive subspecies, are now separated as the paperbark flycatcher (Myiagra nana), with which it forms a superspecies.

+The Yuwaalaraay people of northern New South Wales use the name garaayaa to refer to this species.

 Description

 It is about 20 cm long, with a glossy dark blue crest, a grey-blue back and white underparts.
 It is similar to the willie wagtail, though the lack of a black throat, crest on head, white eyebrow and slenderer body shape are distinguishing features.

 Distribution and habitat

-The Restless Flycatcher is found throughout east, south-east and south-west Australia and Papua New Guinea.
+The restless flycatcher is found throughout east, south-east and south-west Australia.
 From Cairns in Far North Queensland into west of Central Queensland and most of New South Wales, Victoria, southern South Australia and south-west of Western Australia.
 During winter many south and south-eastern populations move further north.
 Its habitat is usually open and wooded forests, in river red gums near water, inland and coastal scrubs and some semi-urban environments.